No results available

 Highlight reel

-This is a true point-to-point swim, starting at Little Manly Beach and finishing at Watsons Bay, so a little planning goes a long way.
+This is a true point-to-point swim, starting at Camp Cove beach and finishing at Watsons Bay, so a little planning goes a long way.

 The best option?
 Get dropped off at the start in the morning.
-Swimmer belongings will be securely transported to the finish line for collection post-swim, so you can focus on the salt, not the schlepping.
+Swimmer belongings will be securely transported to the finish line by the swim organiser for collection post-swim, so you can focus on the salt, not the schlepping.

 If you’re using public transport, it’s totally doable from either end.
 Watsons Bay Wharf is just a short 500m stroll from Camp Cove Beach (the finish area), with Sydney Ferries running hourly into Circular Quay.
 From there, you can connect to the Manly Ferry or buses as needed.